Beyoncé, Emma Watson, And 8 Other Fierce Females To Channel On Int. Women’s Day

 “I believe all Americans who believe in freedom, tolerance and human rights have a responsibility to oppose bigotry and prejudice based on sexual orientation.” – Coretta Scott King

-[Feature Image By Theo Wargo/Getty Images]
+[Feature Image by Theo Wargo/Getty Images]